 1. What Are Lobsters?

 Lobsters are one of the most popular crustaceans who belong to the family of Nephropidae.
-They are invertebrate arthropods, who possess hard protective exoskeleton and no backbone.
+They are invertebrate arthropods, who possess hard protective exoskeletoniXThe animal's exterior skeleton that supports and shields its body and no backbone.
 They have ten legs making them famous as ‘decapods’.
 Typically, lobster means American lobsters.
 There are about 49 species of these invertebrates present in various oceans throughout the world.
 Out of the 49 species of these crustaceans, 33 species are in commercial applications.
 Fishermen catch around 200,000 tons of lobsters every year.
-In spite of this, lobsters are not yet on the list of endangered species (1).
+In spite of this, lobsters are not yet on the list of endangered species.

 No, lobster isn’t a fish.
 Kids often get confused with this.
 However, the fact is that lobsters do not belong to the fish species.
 Fishes are aquatic vertebrates while lobsters are invertebrates that lack backbone.
 Unlike fishes, a lobster’s body comprises many pairs of legs, and is made up of various sections enclosed in a hard outer shell.